Foden recalled to England squad for meetings with Ireland, Belgium & Iceland but Greenwood still missing | Goal.com

 Ben Chilwell of Chelsea, his club colleague Tammy Abraham and Borussia Dortmund winger Jadon Sancho are selected once again after making further coronavirus breaches during the last break.

-The rest of Southgate’s squad is looking pretty settled as the countdown continues to a rescheduled European Championship in 2021.
+The rest of Southgate’s squad is looking fairly settled as the countdown continues to a rescheduled European Championship in 2021.

 Promising youngsters Reece James, Ainsley Maitland-Niles and Bukayo Saka are all included once again.